-'Excuse me,' he said.
-'Do you think it would be possible for someone to bring me my clothes?'
+ed shivered and pulled the blanket closer around his shoulders.
+"Excuse me," he said.
+"Do you think it would be possible for someone to bring me my clothes?"
 The policeman at the door shifted his eyes from the ceiling to Ned.